 Secured credit cards are also an option.
-The First Progress Platinum Prestige MasterCard® Secured Credit Card has no minimum credit score required for approval.
-It works just the same as unsecured credit with the exception of you placing a deposit, typically from $200 up to $2,000 in an FDIC insured bank account.
-That deposit not only serves as your credit limit but also reduces the risk to the credit card company.
+The OpenSky® Secured Visa® Credit Card has no minimum credit score required for approval.
+It works just the same as unsecured credit with the exception of you placing a deposit, typically from $200 up to $3,000 in an FDIC insured bank account.

 Exercise caution when seeking new credit.
 You want to avoid too many credit applications as each inquiry will decrease your credit score by a few points and banks will view you as a risk because credit applications indicate you may be taking on too much debt.

-For specific creditors that cater to bad credit consumers read “Easy Approval Credit Cards”
+For additional creditors that cater to bad credit consumers visit: “Easy Approval Credit Cards”

 I just wanted to finish by saying that while I do not personally repair credit, I do my best to respond to all emails and questions.
 Rebuilding credit history takes a commitment to understanding how the game of credit works.
 Once you learn how to play the game, you will win every time.
 A credit repair company can easily help rebuild your credit but when you embark on your own rebuilding journey it is not only rewarding but helps in preventing future credit mishaps.